 Mary Sue Koeppel won the Esmee Bradbury National Poetry Award; an Art Ventures Grant; the Frances Buck Sherman Award for her editing of Kalliope, a Journal of Women's Literature & Art, the national literary journal; the prestigious Red Schoolhouse Award for Excellence in Teaching from the State of Florida; and the Faculty Excellence Award as well as many other awards for her poetry and short fiction.
 She is a Florida Humanities Council Scholar.

-Recent Activities: Koeppel again taught summer courses at the Univ. of Wisconsin School of the Arts, an annual week long program in Rhinelander, WI.
-Recently, she taught "Poetry Books: Chapbook Process" and "Poetry Critiques."
-In previous years she taught other courses, including "Poetry: Sounds and Images," and "Poetry Books: Create a Manuscript for Your Poems."
+Recent Activities: Koeppel has again been invited to teach summer courses at the Univ. of Wisconsin School of the Arts, an annual week long program in Rhinelander, WI.
+Her courses this year: "Getting Mona Lisa to Talk - Art Inspires Writing" and "Mindful Poetry - Attentiveness to Creative & Spiritual Life."
+Recently, she taught "Poetry Books: The Chapbook Process" and "Poetry Critiques."
+In other summers she taught "Poetry: Sounds and Images," and "Poetry Books: Create a Manuscript of Your Poems."

 Koeppel's books include Between the Bones (Canopic Publishing, 2005), In the Library of Silences: Poems of Loss (Rhiannon Press, 2001), Write Your Life: the Memory Catcher (Oldfield Press, 2000) and Writing Strategies Plus Collaboration (Pearson, 4th edition revised 2005).
 Order these books at